hevans90/idleverse/tools/executors/watch/README.md

 ### Usage

-Simply add a new task entry to `workspace.json` under the project's target.
+Simply add a new task entry to `workspace.json` under the project's targets array.

-The following task will re-build `ui-tokens` for `ui-kit` everytime on changes:
+The following task will re-build `my-app` and run a post-build script everytime there are changes to `apps/my-app/src`:

 ```json
 // workspace.json